KarimJedda/mdbook-monaco/README.md

 mdbook-monaco install path/to/your/book
 ```

-Then, create a theme/head.hbs file with following content:
+Then, create a `theme/head.hbs` file in `path/to/your/book` with following content:

 ```html
 <script type="module">